Find Affordable College Courses

 Carrollton, GA

-With a ranking of #23, University of West Georgia did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
-Located in the fringe town of Carrollton, University of West Georgia is a public college with a large student population.
+University of West Georgia ranked #23 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
+Located in the town of Carrollton, University of West Georgia is a public school with a large student population.

 Of the 117 students majoring in journalism at University of West Georgia, 29% are male and 71% are female.